Viton vs. Buna O-rings: Which Is the Better Option?

 The difference in temperature resistance is to be expected as Viton seals are specially designed for engine blocks.
 Viton has better heat resistance, while Buna has better cold resistance.

 It should be noted that for colder locations like Iceland or Alaska, the low-temperature resistance of Buna will be more helpful.
-While the Viton seal temperature range is much more comprehensive, making it a better option for high-performance industrial applications.
-DuPont Viton is marketed explicitly toward high-performance combustion engines.
+The Viton seal temperature range is much more comprehensive, making it a better option for high-performance industrial applications.

 Environmental Resistance